learnbin.net nav logo

 Post Type Selectors

 Elastomers are polymers with both viscous and elastic properties (viscoelastic properties).
 When stress is applied to them, they will deform along with the force, and when force is removed they will become the original state.
 (Elastic recovery after deformation).
 They have more elastic properties than viscous properties.
-Due to the viscous components, heat is generated when elastic recovery happened.
+Due to the viscous components, heat is generated when elastic recovery happens.

 • High resistance to swelling in solvents